Checklist · Buyer's Guide

 What you're testing: Whether the director understands basketball or just runs events.

 Good answer: Specifics about coaching history, programs they've been part of, the gap they saw that drove them to start this tournament.
-A real story about basketball.
+A coaching background that comes through in how they talk.

 Bad answer: "I've been organizing tournaments for X years" with no actual coaching background.
 Pivoting to talk about their event-management company rather than basketball.
 Or unwillingness to talk about themselves at all.